Dragonflies on Amager

 Smaragdlibeller og lignende (Corduliidae)

-Grøn Smaragdlibel (Cordulia aenea) Scarce 23
+Grøn Smaragdlibel (Cordulia aenea) Scarce 34

-Plettet Smaragdlibel (Somatochlora flavomaculata) Rare 24
+Plettet Smaragdlibel (Somatochlora flavomaculata) Rare 35

-Glinsende Smaragdlibel (Somatochlora metallica) Rare 25
+Glinsende Smaragdlibel (Somatochlora metallica) Rare 36

 Potential species

-Common Winter Damsel (Sympecma fusca)
+Common Winter Damsel (Sympecma fusca) [Vintervandnymfe]

-Widespread in nearby southern Skåne, Sweden, and having spread to the Danish island of Bornholm during recent years, and the fact that in Aug 2025 an animal was seen just on the other side of Øresund, the species could very likely be the next species to be added to the Amager list.
+Widespread in nearby southern Skåne, Sweden, and having spread to the Danish island of Bornholm during recent years, and the fact that in Aug 2024 an animal was seen just on the other side of Øresund, the species could very likely be the next species to be added to the Amager list.

-Beautiful Demoiselle (Calypteryx virgo)
+Beautiful Demoiselle (Calypteryx virgo) [Blåvinget Pragtvandnymfe]

-On July 19, 2024 I had two different males flying by, one at Søvang and the other at Granatsø, that might have been of this species.
+On July 19, 2024 I had two different Calypteryx males flying by, one at Søvang and the other at Granatsø, that might have been of this species.
 I saw wings that looked all dark, but I'm not sure if a Banded wing wouldn't look the same in flight, from a distance.
 There are several observations of this species throughout Sjælland, why it is very likely that it will also be confirmed on Amager one day.

-Moorland Hawker (Aeshna juncea)
+Moorland Hawker (Aeshna juncea) [Siv-mosaikguldsmed]

-Keeled Skimmer (Orthetrum coerulescens)
+Keeled Skimmer (Orthetrum coerulescens) [Lille Blåpil]

-Small Whiteface (Leucorrhinia dubia)
+Small Whiteface (Leucorrhinia dubia) [Lille Kærguldsmed]

 There is an observation in inaturalist.com claiming to be of this species, but the supporting photo, in my opinion, shows a female Ruby Whiteface (Leucorrhinia rubicunda).
+The species is not widespread in this part of Denmark, why it is doubtful that it should turn up as an expected species.